N91489/FlickWall/README.md

 - **Startup Configuration:** The script runs on system startup, ensuring a new wallpaper is set every time the computer boots up.

-- **Automated Installation & Uninstallation:** Uses native Bash (Linux/macOS) and PowerShell (Windows) scripts for fully automated installation, startup configuration, and easy uninstallation.
+- **Automated Installation & Uninstallation:** Uses native Bash (Linux/macOS) for installation, startup configuration, and uninstallation.

   ---